What is Ahtna, Inc.?

 Ahtna originally enrolled 1,074 shareholders immediately following the passage of ANCSA.
 On June 7, 2008, Ahtna shareholders voted to extend stock ownership to lineal descendants of Ahtna shareholders that met the eligibility requirements for that stock and were born after December 18, 1971.
 These shareholders are referred to as Class L shareholders.

-There are over 2,000 Ahtna shareholders, nearly half of whom are Class L shareholders.
+There are now over 2,000 Ahtna shareholders, nearly half of whom are Class L shareholders.

 Ahtna offices are also located in Anchorage, Alaska at 110 W 38th Avenue.
-The Anchorage building houses the Human Resources, Finance, Corporate Communications, and IT departments.
+The Anchorage building houses the Human Resources, Finance, Corporate Communications, Legal, and IT departments.
 It is also the headquarters for Ahtna Netiye’, LLC (AN), the business holding company for Ahtna, and several subsidiary companies.

-The Alaska Native Land Claims Settlement Act (ANCSA) of 1971 is the largest land claims settlement act of its kind in US history.
+The Alaska Native Claims Settlement Act (ANCSA) of 1971 is the largest land claims settlement act of its kind in US history.

 Under ANCSA, the aboriginal claims of Alaska Natives to lands within Alaska were extinguished; in exchange, they received a settlement of $962.5 million to be paid out over a number of years and fee simple title to 44 million acres within the state.
 Title to the land was transferred to 12 Alaska Native Regional corporations and more than 200 village corporations.

 Ahtna was one of the 12 regional corporations that were formed.
 Under ANCSA, Ahtna has a total entitlement of 1.77 million acres, including both surface and subsurface estate; more than 1.5 million of which has already been successfully conveyed.

 The Ahtna region is roughly the size of the state of Ohio and located in Alaska’s south-central interior.
 There are eight villages within the Ahtna region: Cantwell, Chistochina, Chitina, Gakona, Gulkana, Kluti-Kaah, Mentasta, and Tazlina.
 All eight villages are federally recognized tribes.
 Please refer to our interactive regional map for more information on our region and villages.

 Ahtna’s subsidiaries provide an array of services across many industries, including:

-- Federal Contracting Services
+- Government Contracting